Dr. Angela Thompsell

 - “Nimrods and Amazons: British Big Game Hunters in fin-de-siècle Africa,” Doing Gender History: Methods and Models, Women’s History Association of Ireland Annual Meeting, Centre for Research on Women and Gender, Trinity College, Dublin, Ireland, April 2005.

 - “True Hunters and Real Men: Big Game Hunting, Masculinity and Authority in Late Victorian Britain.”
 Culture/Politics Conference, Center for British Studies, University of California at Berkeley, Jan.
 2004.

-I am currently revising my dissertation, “Real Men / Savage Nature: British Big Game Hunting in Africa, 1880-1914,” for publication.
+I am currently working on a manuscript provisionally entitled Hunting Africa: British Sport, Colonial Encounters, and the Nature of Empire.
 Hunting was one of the central ways in which Britons interacted with Africans on the colonial frontier, yet the sport has not received the attention that evangelism and exploration have.
 This book examines the negotiated relationships British hunters had with African peoples, the impact of British women who hunted, and the ways in which hunters helped construct British understandings of and knowledge about Africa.
 The aim is to illuminate the role of hunters in the construction of colonial power and to better our understanding of how hunting, and especially the safari, shaped British and American perceptions of what Africa should be.
 This research draws together my broader interests in the histories of environmentalism, science, gender, and empire.